dcavar/nlp-lab.github.io/README.md

 We do train models, but we actually build and engineer systems.
 If we know something about language in general or a language in particular, we enjoy using this knowledge in engineering of NLP and AI technologies.
 Our goal is on computational semantics, reasoning, common sense, and knowledge representations and processing.

 The NLP Lab is located at [Indiana University Bloomington](https://indiana.edu/).
 We meet 3 times a week on campus at [IU Bloomington](https://indiana.edu/).
 The current meeting location is Ballantine Hall 5th floor.

-<iframe src="https://map.concept3d.com/?id=951#!m/241411" width="100%" height="450" frameBorder="0" scrolling="no" border="0" style="border:0px solid #fff; margin:0; padding:0;"></iframe>

-Here is [our Event Calendar](https://calendar.google.com/calendar/embed?src=3h9o18o7i82tjmmt5q2j3qgkj8%40group.calendar.google.com&ctz=America%2FNew_York) with all meeting times.
+See the map link below.

 - [List of publications](/publications)
 - [Software](/software)